 I can tell you that I was one of those angry old-school Madden players that looked on with confusion as I tried to find the franchise mode last year.
 Yes I saw Connected Careers but that couldn’t be the franchise mode right?
 Nope it was and it missed some of my favorite elements about the game.
 It would appear after looking at some early reports regarding this year’s game is that the mode is back with some returning elements.

-One of the biggest points of contention for me was the inability to ..click here to read more
+One of the biggest points of contention for me was the ..click here to read more

 WWE.com recently tackled a fun hypothetical question.
 How would John Cena fare in the Attitude Era?
 Who better to ask than the king of the Attitude Era himself, Stone Cold Steve Austin.